Excitons in mesoscopically reconstructed moir\'e heterostructures

-With this concept of clarity, we shed light on the puzzle of moir\'e excitons in MoSe$_2$-WSe$_2$ HBLs.
-Our laterally extended HBL samples were fabricated from MoSe$_2$ and WSe$_2$ MLs synthesized by chemical vapor deposition (CVD) as well as MLs exfoliated from native crystals (see Methods and Supplementary Information).
-For the sample in Fig.~\ref{fig1}b based on CVD-grown MLs, we placed by standard dry-transfer \cite{Pizzocchero2016} MoSe$_2$ single-crystal triangles on top of a large WSe$_2$ ML triangle.
-The resulting triangular HBLs close to H and R layer configuration are delimited by dashed lines in the optical micrograph of Fig.~\ref{fig1}b.
-To reduce the spectral linewidth in cryogenic spectroscopy studies, all HBLs were encapsulated in hexagonal boron nitride (hBN)~\cite{Cadiz2017}.
+Despite this conceptual clarity, a unified understanding of moir\'e excitons in MoSe$_2$-WSe$_2$ HBLs represents a challenge, which we address by studying laterally extended samples with complementary optical spectroscopy techniques.
+The HBL samples were fabricated from MoSe$_2$ and WSe$_2$ MLs exfoliated from native crystals or synthesized by chemical vapor deposition (CVD) (see the Methods section for fabrication details).
+For the sample in Fig.~\ref{fig1}b based on CVD-grown MLs, we placed single-crystal MoSe$_2$ triangles on top of a large WSe$_2$ triangular ML by standard dry-transfer.
+The resulting HBL triangles with small-twist H and R stacking configurations are delimited by dashed lines in the optical micrograph of Fig.~\ref{fig1}b.
+To access narrow exciton linewidths in cryogenic spectroscopy, all HBLs were encapsulated in hexagonal boron nitride (hBN)~\cite{Cadiz2017}.

-The bottom panel of Fig.~\ref{fig1}b shows the characteristics of cryogenic PL recorded in the spectral bandwidth of interlayer excitons.
+Figure~\ref{fig1}c shows the characteristics of cryogenic PL recorded in the spectral bandwidth of interlayer excitons.
 The laterally extended maps recorded at $3.2$~K show from left to right the integrated PL intensity and the degrees of its circular and linear polarizations, $P_\mathrm{c}$ and $P_\mathrm{\,l}$ \cite{Neumann2017}.
-The PL map exhibits sizable intensity variations on micrometer scales across the H and R stacking regions, with an overall much brighter emission from R stacking, consistent with the reversed energetic ordering of singlet and triplet interlayer exciton states with a factor of $10$ difference in their oscillator strengths.
-Sizable variations in the PL intensity across a given stacking, on the other hand, could be attributed to sample imperfections yielding dark spots as regions of suppressed layer interactions.
-This scenario, however, conflicts with absorption characteristics of intralayer exciton transitions, providing strong evidence for layer hybridization \cite{Jin2019,Alexeev2019} in the regions of low PL as discussed in detail below.
-Thus, sample imperfections alone are insufficient to explain the pronounced inhomogeneities in the PL map of Fig.~\ref{fig1}b.
+The PL map exhibits sizable intensity variations on micrometer scales across the H and R stacking regions, with an overall much brighter emission from R stacking, consistent with the reversed energetic ordering of singlet and triplet interlayer exciton states sizable variations in the PL intensity across a given stacking, on the other hand, could be attributed to sample imperfections yielding dark spots as regions of suppressed layer interactions.
+This scenario, however, conflicts with absorption characteristics of intralayer excitons in the regions of low PL with multi-peak resonances reminiscent of layer hybridization \cite{Jin2019,Alexeev2019}.
+Thus, sample imperfections alone are insufficient to explain the pronounced inhomogeneities in the PL map of Fig.~\ref{fig1}c.